aquelemiguel/vimms-cheevos/README.md

 ## Disclaimer

 This project is not affiliated with Vimm's Lair or RetroAchievements.
-It simply cross-references publicly available data to help users decide about ROM compatibility with the RetroAchievements service.
+It simply cross-references publicly available data.

 ## License